In a way, it’s inspirational.

 Companies that do their own screening or rely on a random screener they’ve found through a quick Internet search often end up with a problem they may not even know they have – too much information.

-Usually it’s easy to find information, but only a reputable background screener, one certified by the National Association of Professional Background Screeners (NAPBS), can determine what information is valid or appropriate for the screening.
+Usually it’s easy to find information, but only a reputable background screener, one certified by the Professional Background Screening Association (PBSA, formerly NAPBS), can determine what information is valid or appropriate for the screening.

 Compliance gets tricky.